riquene-n1/WEB_PROJECT_CIGI/README.md

 1. Place any existing catalog PDFs in the `catalog/` directory or upload them via the Admin page when creating a product entry.
 Uploaded files are scanned and the extracted details are used to populate new database rows.
-2. Optional: run `node crawler.js` to parse PDFs in bulk and insert entries into the SQLite database.
+2. Run `node crawler.js` to download catalog PDFs and build `chains.json` containing the parsed fields.

 ### Exporting data
 Run `npm run export` to generate an `export.csv` file with the current chain